-The Time Allowed will be based on a speed of 325mpm.
+The Time Allowed will be based on a speed of 325mpm (except 70cm where the speed is 300mpm).
 Every commenced period of 1 second in excess of time allowed will be penalised by 1 time penalty.

 HT1.4.6: Jumping Penalties